manuelhuber/ReactiveProgramming/index.md

 We already looked at Variables, now Objects are like Variables since they are containers for data too.
 Objects can hold many values.
 Those values don’t have to be of the same type.
 Arrays are special variables too.
 They can contain many values as well.
 How to access those values?
 With objects you use the names of the values, e.g. myObject.Name returns “Max”.
 Arrays returns values by numbers, e.g. myElements[1] returns 2.
 Remember, the first element of an Array is called by 0, the second by 1 and so on.

 Next on the agenda are functions.
-Functions are blocks of code, defined to fullfil a specific task.
-They are defined by the keyword **function** and a **name**, following **parentheses**, which can contain paramters.
+Functions are blocks of code, defined to fulfil a specific task.
+They are defined by the keyword **function** and a **name**, following **parentheses**, which can contain parameters.
 A function is executed when something, e.g. an event or even another function, calls is.

 Here some examples:
 ```javascript